sanaraya/devops-hol/Hands-on lab/HOL unguided - OSS DevOps.md

 ## Abstract and learning objectives

-In this whiteboard design session, you will implement a migration of a popular OS Support Ticket system from virtual machines to an Azure PaaS solution with Web Apps, Azure Database for MySQL as well as deploy Jenkins in an Azure virtual machine.
+In this hands-on lab, you will implement a migration of a popular OS Support Ticket system from virtual machines, to an Azure PaaS solution with Web Apps, Azure Database for MySQL, as well as deploy Jenkins in an Azure virtual machine.

-At the end of this hands-on lab, you will be better able to implement solutions that use complex OSS workloads using Azure.
+At the end of this hands-on lab, you will be better able to implement solutions that use complex open-source software (OSS) workloads using Azure.

 ## Overview